cyberbotics/webots-doc/reference/lensflare.md

 The [LensFlare](#lensflare) node can be added in the `lensFlare` field of any [Camera](camera.md) or [Viewpoint](viewpoint.md) to simulate lens flare.
 The lens flare effect is due to the light being scattered in lens systems through generally unwanted image formation mechanisms, such as internal reflections and scattering from material inhomogeneities in the lens.
-To simulate a lens flare, a post-processing shader that generates ghosts & halos is applied to the render, which can be tweaked with the parameters to achieve the desired effect.
+To simulate a lens flare, a post-processing shader that generates ghosts and halos is applied to the render, which can be tweaked with the parameters to achieve the desired effect.

 ### Field Summary